Members of the Grippo Lab

 Dr. Scotti was a postdoctoral fellow in the Grippo Lab from 2010-2014.
 Her research explored the role of oxytocin and other hormones in the link between depression and heart disease.
 She is an author on multiple publications, and had an NIH Postdoctoral National Research Service Award (NRSA) from the National Heart, Lung and Blood Institute.
 She is the first author on several presentations at conferences including Experimental Biology, Society for Behavioral Neuroendocrinology, and the Illinois Brain, Behavior and Immunity Conference.
 She now works in the Human Research Protection Office at Columbia University (New York, NY).

 Lab Member from Aug, 2012 - Jul, 2016

 Wil was a graduate student in the Grippo Lab from 2012-2016.
 He assisted with studies of social stress and behavior.
 He is an author on several conference presentations, including the first author on poster presentations at the Experimental Biology Conference and Animal Behavior Conference.
 He received his MA degree in 2016.
-He now works as an Animal Care Technician at Rush University (Chicago, IL).
+He now works in the Office of Clinical Research at Indiana University (Indianapolis, IN).

 Joshua Wardwell, PhD

 Lab Member from Aug, 2010 - May, 2016

 Josh was a graduate student in the Grippo Lab from 2010-2016.
 His research focused on stress and social behavior, especially the mechanisms underlying vicarious stress.
 He is an author on several publications and presentations, including the first author on posters at the Chicago Chapter Society for Neuroscience Conference and the Experimental Biology Conference.
 He received his PhD in 2016.
 He is a Science Team Leader at St. Lucie West School (Port St. Lucie, FL), and also is a Freelance Scientific Editor for Cactus Global Communications and Accdon.